Nicola Mosti

-Nicola Mosti (born 7 February 1998) is an Italian professional footballer who plays as an attacking midfielder for club Juve Stabia.
+Nicola Mosti (born 7 February 1998) is an Italian professional footballer who plays as an attacking midfielder for club Catanzaro.

 Club career

 Juventus

 Born in Pietrasanta, Mosti was a youth product of Juventus.

 Loan to Gavorrano

 On 20 July 2017, Mosti was loaned to Serie C side Gavorrano on a season-long loan deal.
 On 27 August, Mosti made his Serie C debut for Gavorrano as a starter in a 2–1 away defeat against Livorno, he was replaced Simone Zaccaria in the 77th minute.
 On 5 November, he scored his first professional goal, as a substitute, in the 91st minute of a 2–2 away draw against Monza.
 On 30 December he scored his second goal, again as a substitute, in the 88th minute of a 4–3 away defeat against Olbia.
 In January 2018 his loan was interrupted and he returned to Juventus, leaving Gavorrano with 15 appearances, two goals and one assist.